ikod/mscreen/README.md

                     +---------------+
                     | M S C R E E N |
                     +---------------+
-This is small MS-DOS multotasker, written during 1992-1995 when we run first BBS and Fido node in Odesa, Ukraine, on very weak IBM-PC XT, and later on IBM-PC AT machines.
+This is small MS-DOS multitasker, written during 1992-1995 when we run first BBS and FidoNet node in Odesa, Ukraine, on very weak IBM-PC XT, and later on IBM-PC AT machines.

 It features preemptive multitasking, some inter-process communication